LUCP & SUPC Joint Responsible Procurement Group

 SUPC supports responsible procurement in a number of ways:

 - We use a Responsible Procurement Risk Assessment tool at strategy stage to identify the positive and negative impacts of a particular procurement activity with the intention of maximising or mitigating the effects respectively.
+You will need to log in to access this tool under private files on the right.

 - We have a question set available for use in tenders and call-offs to examine our suppliers’ approaches to various areas of the UN SDGs and Social Value TOMs.
-You can find the document in the section on the right.
+You can find the document in the public files section on the right.

 - We embed questions relating to environmental, social and economic practices within our tender documents and evaluation processes, some of the questions and requirements of our suppliers are flowed down into our contracts and KPIs.